The Horn Blows at Midnight

 The Horn Blows at Midnight is a 1945 comedy fantasy film directed by Raoul Walsh, and starring Jack Benny.

-Following its poor box-office, Benny often exploited the film's failure for laughs over the next 20 years in his radio and television comedy series The Jack Benny Program, making the film a known entity to his audience, even if they had never seen it.
-The Horn Blows at Midnight was Benny's last feature film as a lead, although he would continue to do cameo appearances in films for many years.
+Following its poor box-office, Benny often exploited the film's failure for laughs over the next 20 years in his radio and television comedy series The Jack Benny Program, making the film known to those audience members who had never seen it.
+The Horn Blows at Midnight was Benny's last feature film as a lead; he continued to do cameo appearances in films for many years.

-The Horn Blows At Midnight had the misfortune to be released only eight days after the death of U.S. President Franklin D. Roosevelt.
-This may have contributed to its poor reception, although the film's negative reviews might have also impacted it, as the classic Rodgers and Hammerstein musical Carousel, also dealing with the afterlife, opened on Broadway at roughly the same time and became a hit.

 Plot

 Athanael (Jack Benny), the third trumpet player in the orchestra of a late night radio show sponsored by Paradise Coffee (motto: "It's Heavenly"), falls asleep listening to the announcer, who is doing his best to prove it is "the coffee that makes you sleep".
 Athanael dreams he is an angel (junior grade) and a trumpeter in the orchestra of Heaven.
 Due to the praise of his girlfriend Elizabeth (Alexis Smith), the assistant of the deputy chief of the department of small planet management (Guy Kibbee), he is given the mission of destroying planet 339001 (Earth) and its troublesome inhabitants by blowing the "Last Trumpet" at exactly midnight, signaling the end of the world.

 When he is deposited at the Hotel Universe via the building's elevator, he accidentally foils a robbery attempt by suave guest Archie Dexter (Reginald Gardiner) and his girlfriend accomplice, Fran Blackstone (Dolores Moran).
 Dexter blames Fran and breaks off their relationship.
 When Athanael prevents her attempt at suicide from the hotel's roof, he misses the deadline.
 Elizabeth persuades her boss to give him a second chance, and travels to Earth to inform him.

 Complications arise when two fallen angels named Osidro (Allyn Joslyn) and Doremus (John Alexander), also guests at the hotel, recognize Athanael and learn of his assignment.
 They want to continue their pleasantly hedonistic life.
 While Athanael encounters trouble holding onto his trumpet by his inexperience with Earthly life, Osidro and Doremus hire Dexter to steal the instrument.
 Learning that Fran was rescued by Athanael, Dexter reconciles with her.
-Then, while she distracts the angel, Dexter's henchman Humphrey (Mike Mazurki), steals the trumpet.
+Then, while she distracts the angel, Dexter's henchman Humphrey (Mike Mazurki) steals the trumpet.

 Athanael, Elizabeth and her boss track the thieves to the roof.
 During a struggle, Athanael falls off the building, only to wake up from his dream.